All the Knowledge in the World

 All the Knowledge in the World: The Extraordinary History of the Encyclopedia is a 2023 nonfiction book by Simon Garfield, a British journalist and nonfiction author.
 It covers the history of encyclopedias from Ancient Greece to Wikipedia, with a focus on Encyclopædia Britannica.

 Overview

-Garfield arranged the twenty-six chapters alphabetically, from “Ahh, Here Comes Andrew Bell” and “Accumulation”, through the alphabet to “Zeitgeist” and “Zywiec,” each chapter a few separate vignettes that need not be read in order.
+Garfield arranged the twenty-six chapters alphabetically, from "Ahh, Here Comes Andrew Bell", through the alphabet to "Zeitgeist" and "Zywiec", each chapter a few separate vignettes that need not be read in order.